1. Introduction to OpenLDAP Directory Services

 Threads: slapd is threaded for high performance.
 A single multi-threaded slapd process handles all incoming requests using a pool of threads.
 This reduces the amount of system overhead required while providing high performance.

 Replication: slapd can be configured to maintain shadow copies of directory information.
-This single-master/multiple-slave replication scheme is vital in high-volume environments where a single slapd installation just doesn't provide the necessary availability or reliability.
-For extremely demanding environments where a single point of failure is not acceptable, multi-master replication is also available.
+This single-provider/multiple-consumer replication scheme is vital in high-volume environments where a single slapd installation just doesn't provide the necessary availability or reliability.
+For extremely demanding environments where a single point of failure is not acceptable, multi-provider replication is also available.
 With multi-provider replication two or more nodes can accept write operations allowing for redundancy at the provider level.

 Proxy Cache: slapd can be configured as a caching LDAP proxy service.